-To take a leave of absence once the term has started, a student must request the leave in writing through the registrar's office or off-campus site office.
-A parent or guardian must request leave for a minor.
-Leave requires approval from the academic dean.
+To take a leave of absence once the term has started, a student must request the leave in

 If the request is for a medical leave of absence, a letter from the student's health practitioner may be required.
 Students approved for a medical leave of absence based on a letter from their health practitioner must provide a time frame for their return to a normal class schedule.